ZILiAT-NASK/BAN-PL/README.md

 The "harmful" class encompasses entries and comments published between June 2013 to June 2023.
 The "neutral" type was collected between March and August 2021, between June and November 2022, and between January and June 2023.

+The password-protected data stored within a .zip file, along with the password itself, can be found [here](https://github.com/ZILiAT-NASK/BAN-PL/tree/main/data).

 ## Anonymization

 To avoid reviving and spreading content once rightfully banned, we spent dozens of hours on human-checked anonymization of the data.
 The anonymization process included the surnames and pseudonyms of individuals, address details, URLS, ID, telephone numbers, and usernames mentioned in the conversations.